awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 + If the server is running a full\-screen application, it might have stopped responding\.
 Use Ctrl\+Shift\+Esc to start Windows Task Manager, and then close the application\.
 + If the server is over\-utilized, it might have stopped responding\.
 To monitor the instance using the Amazon EC2 console, select the instance and then select the **Monitoring** tab\.
 If you need to change the instance type to a larger size, see [Change the instance type](ec2-instance-resize.md)\.

-## Unable to remotely log on to an instance with a user account that is not an administrator<a name="remote-failure"></a>
+## Unable to remotely log on to an instance with a user that is not an administrator<a name="remote-failure"></a>

-If you are not able to remotely log on to a Windows instance with a user account that is not an administrator account, ensure that you have granted the user the right to log on locally\.
+If you are not able to remotely log on to a Windows instance with a user that is not an administrator account, ensure that you have granted the user the right to log on locally\.
 See [Grant a user or group the right to log on locally to the domain controllers in the domain](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee957044(v=ws.10)#grant-a-user-or-group-the-right-to-log-on-locally-to-the-domain-controllers-in-the-domain)\.

 ## Troubleshooting Remote Desktop issues using AWS Systems Manager<a name="Troubleshooting-Remote-Desktop-Connection-issues-using-AWS-Systems-Manager"></a>